 With frozen meatballs, you can do so many different things that you won’t ever have to serve them the same way twice.
 A bag of these in your freezer can turn into tonight’s dinner or the ultimate party dish for an appetizer or main.

 The key to making frozen meatballs taste better is in how you cook them and the sauces you use.
-If you want to make sure they don’t taste like they were frozen, your best options are cooking them on the stovetop or in your slow cooker in a sauce.
-As they warm to the right internal temperature, the liquid they cook in will impart flavor and moisture.
+If you want to ensure they don’t taste like frozen, your best options are cooking them on the stovetop or in your slow cooker in a sauce.
+The liquid they cook in will impart flavor and moisture as they warm to the right internal temperature.

 The beauty of frozen meatballs is how quick and easy it is to prepare them for appetizers, soups, stews, sandwiches, and other main dishes.
 They don’t need to simply be used for Italian cuisine, so the next time you’re stuck for getting dinner on the table, turn to those frozen meatballs and see what you can come up with!